-Some pesticides that you can use include Phenothrin, Bifenthrin, Chlorpyrifos, Dichlorvos, and Tetramethrin.
+Some pesticides you can use include Phenothrin, Bifenthrin, Chlorpyrifos, Dichlorvos, and Tetramethrin.

 This includes being careful about any new plants you intend to buy.

-Make sure they are free of any clear of any signs of infections
+Make sure they are free of any clear signs of infections

 Wash out affected pots with soap and hot water to ensure any plant repotted does not catch the bugs.

-Baby root mealy bugs can be transported through the water and end up infecting other plants.
+Baby root mealybugs can be transported through the water and infect other plants.

-If possible avoid root-bound plants as they are the ones likely to develop host colonies of root mealy bugs.
+If possible, avoid root-bound plants as they are likely to develop host colonies of root mealy bugs.